AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/http2faq.md

 # HTTP2 Delivery of Content FAQ{#http-delivery-of-content-faq}

 Adobe is excited to announce the availability of HTTP/2 delivery of content.
-When using HTTP/2 you will notice an overall performance increase.
+When using HTTP/2, an overall performance increase is experienced.

 ## What is HTTP/2? {#what-is-http}